Vietnam v United Arab Emirates (2007 AFC Asian Cup)

 The men's national association football teams of Vietnam and the United Arab Emirates played a match on 8 July 2007 as part of the 2007 AFC Asian Cup.
-The game marked the debut of a united Vietnamese national football team at continental level.
+The game marked the debut of a united Vietnamese national football team at the continental level.
 Previously, only South Vietnam had played in competitive tournaments.
 Vietnam qualified for the tournament as one of four co-hosts of the 2007 Asian Cup, along with Indonesia, Malaysia and Thailand.

 In the UAE as well as the Arab world, the match was dubbed the Disaster of Hanoi (كارثة هانوي), as the UAE suffered a denting loss to a much weaker and less developed host nation.
 Meanwhile in Vietnam, the match has been significant due to its influence on the future development of Vietnamese football and is remembered as the Miracle of Hanoi (Điều kỳ diệu ở Hà Nội).
-The match has been very deep-rooted in Vietnamese society and is still often used by Vietnamese fans and press to cheer themselves against opponents from the Middle East.
+The match has been very deep-rooted in Vietnamese society and is still often referred to by Vietnamese fans and press to cheer themselves up against opponents from the Middle East.

 Background

 Initially, Vietnam was split into two national teams: North Vietnam and South Vietnam.
-As a member of both the AFC and FIFA, South Vietnam played at the first two editions of the AFC Asian Cup in 1956 and 1960.
-North Vietnam on the other hand was not an AFC or FIFA member and as a result did not play in any international tournaments.
+As a member of both the AFC and FIFA, South Vietnam played the first two editions of the AFC Asian Cup in 1956 and 1960.
+North Vietnam on the other hand was not an AFC or FIFA member and therefore did not play in any international tournaments.

 The Vietnam War, along with subsequent conflicts after 1975 against the Khmer Rouge and China, resulted in a crippling economic downturn.
 Football development was severely stunted as a result of these wars, as well as international sanctions and isolation.
 However, economic reforms in 1986 marked Vietnam's return to the international stage and their reappearance in international football.

 The United Arab Emirates first appeared at an Asian Cup in 1980.
 The team later qualified for the 1990 FIFA World Cup, their only World Cup to date.
 The Emiratis went on to become runners-up of the 1996 AFC Asian Cup on home soil and qualified for the 1997 FIFA Confederations Cup, their second FIFA tournament.
 By the time they qualified for the 2007 Asian Cup, they were led by Frenchman Bruno Metsu, who helped Senegal reach the quarter-finals in their maiden 2002 FIFA World Cup.
-He led the UAE to win the 2007 Gulf Cup of Nations, again on home soil.
+He led the UAE to win the 18th Arabian Gulf Cup, again on home soil.

 The UAE was believed to be the better team leading up to the match and even with Vietnam being the hosts, there were little expectations that Vietnam could win.